crass00/ComicStreamer/README.md

 # ComicStream: ToiletStreamer Edition

+## Help wanted
+There is something missing... yes!

+Are you a web magician and able to fix the build in html webcomicbooks reader...

+- webp support
+- back arrow missing...
+- go back to navigation missing...
+- page chooser (slider and/or page number selection?)

+Or you are a database wizard...

+- MySQL support
+- Other databases backend support
+- Faster (or better database, __sqlalchemy wizard help needed!!!__)
+- New db features...

+Please help!

+## Intermission end...

 For now no mac or windows package!

 ComicStreamer ToiletStreamer Edition Windows Alplha (https://dl.dropboxusercontent.com/u/12474226/32/ComicStreamer%200.9.5.exe) with broken web settings so edit the settings manually!
 Will fix soon!
     (cache is also broken, probably old python package or windows xp)

-## Help wanted

 ## Settings
 Keep clicking on "tha brain" :-) Did I mention the fron-end help wanted :-)

-## ToDo! / Help Wanted!
+## Further ToDo! / Help Wanted!

-- front-end html/css could use some help
+- Front-end html/css could use some help
-- MySQL support (or better database, _sqlalchemy wizard help needed!!!_)
-- Find a good epub page to jpg converter for ebook support (pdf works great! better then any ebook reader)
+- Find a good epub page to png/jpg converter for ebook support (pdf works great! better then any ebook reader)
-- OSX Calibre works... :-) other options/settings/windows?
+- OSX Calibre works... in remark to previous line :-) so other options/settings/windows?
 - Fix some gui stuff (redirect with restarting & resetting)
-- Added new db features...
+- Folder with images add as comic
 - Create Windows & Mac packages
-- Fix Cache did not work on xp :-/ (missing webp?)
+- Fix Cache did not work on xp :-/ (missing webp?) x
-- Test Test Test!
-- webp support in webcomicbook reader used in the web reader
-- webcomicbook reader back arrow missing...
-- webcomicbook reader go back to before reader (navigation) missing...
-- webcomicbook reader page chooser (slider/page number selection?)
-- folder with images add as comic

 ![screw](https://raw.githubusercontent.com/Tristan79/ComicStreamer/master/ad.png)

 ## Work done

-Tristan79 Work on this fork (januari 28 2017)
+Tristan79 Work on this fork (januari 31 2017)

+- Much better (faster) random comic query
+- MySQL support (experimental) in database..py -> rename to database.py to check it out!
 - Fixed bug (appartently source didn't work for months)
 - Added cbt/tar support
 - Patched webp (it does not load in web comic book, haven't tested chunky so converted to jpeg :/)